-- 1.1 Forest management shall respect all national and local laws and administrative requirements. - 1.1.1 FME shall demonstrate a record of compliance with relevant federal, provincial/state, and local laws and regulations. - 1.2 All applicable and legally prescribed fees, royalties, taxes and other charges shall be paid. - 1.2.1 FME shall be up-to-date in payment of applicable fees, taxes, timber rights or leases, royalties, etc. and be able to document this. - 1.2.2 Where FME is not up-to-date on payments, a plan for completing all payments shall have been agreed to with the relevant institution. - 1.2.3 Using agreements with sub-contractors the forest owner shall require that contractors or other carrying out forest operations comply with the criteria. - 1.3 In signatory countries, the provisions of all binding international agreements such as CITES, ILO Conventions, ITTA, and Convention on Biological Diversity, shall be respected. - 1.3.1 FME shall be aware of and understand the legal and administrative obligations with respect to relevant international agreements. - 1.3.2 FME operations shall meet the intent of applicable conventions including CITES, Convention on Biological Diversity and ILO conventions (29, 87, 98, 100, 105, 111, 138, 182 and other binding conventions). - 1.4 Conflicts between laws, regulations and the FSC Principles and Criteria shall be evaluated for the purposes of certification, on a case-by-case basis, by the certifiers and the involved or affected parties. - 1.4.1 Conflicts between laws, FSC P&C and international treaties or conventions shall be identified by FME. - 1.4.2 FME shall work in conjunction with the certification body, involved bodies and other parties to resolve conflicts between laws/regulations and FSC Principles or Criteria.

-1.5 Forest management areas should be protected from illegal harvesting, settlement and other unauthorised activities.
+- 1.1.3 In case of noncompliance with stipulated laws and regulations, the FME shall take immediate actions to resolve the issues with the appropriate authorities.
+Record of such resolutions with competent authorities shall be maintained. - 1.1.4 Applicable to SLIMF FMEs only: (note: above indicators do not apply) FME shall have qualitative description of applicable laws and regulations to abide by them. - 1.2 All applicable and legally prescribed fees, royalties, taxes and other charges shall be paid. - 1.2.1 FME shall be up-to-date in payment of applicable fees, taxes, leases, royalties, as well as entitlement to the local communities. - 1.2.2 The FME shall maintain up to date records of all payments. - 1.2.3 Where FME is not up-to-date on payments, a plan for completing all payments shall have been agreed to with the relevant authorities. - 1.3 In signatory countries, the provisions of all binding international agreements such as CITES, ILO Conventions, ITTA, and Convention on Biological Diversity, shall be respected. - 1.3.1 FME shall demonstrate awareness and understanding of the legal and administrative obligations with respect to relevant international agreements to which India is a signatory (annex 2). - 1.3.2 FME operations shall meet the intent of applicable conventions including CITES, Convention on Biological Diversity and ILO conventions (29, 87, 98, 100, 105, 111, 138, 182 and other binding conventions). - 1.4 Conflicts between laws, regulations and the FSC Principles and Criteria shall be evaluated for the purposes of certification, on a case-by-case basis, by the certifiers and the involved or affected parties. - 1.4.1 Conflicts between national / regional laws, FSC P&C and international treaties or conventions shall be identified by FME and brought to the attention of NEPCon (or NEPCon auditors during certification assessment). - 1.4.2 FME SHOULD work in conjunction with the appropriate regulatory bodies and other parties to resolve conflicts, if any, between laws/regulations and FSC Principles or Criteria. - 1.5 Forest management areas should be protected from illegal harvesting, settlement and other unauthorised activities. - 1.5.1 The FME shall prepare map of and demarcate the area under certification to be protected from unauthorized harvesting and other activities. - 1.5.2 For large operations, a monitoring system shall be setup for detecting and reporting instances of illegal harvesting, settlement, occupation or other unauthorized activities to the authority.

-- 1.5.1 The forest management unit(s) shall be protected from unauthorized harvesting activities and other activities not controlled by forest manager or local people with use rights.
-Only the forest owner and those authorized by the forest owner are allow to carry out forest operation activities in the forest.
-Excepted is the use of rights to collect wood in the forest. - 1.5.2 If illegal harvesting is observed by the forest owner or other, the forest owner shall take steps to stop/ prevent the activities and all similar activities. - 1.5.3 For large operations, a system shall exist for documenting and reporting to the appropriate authority instances of illegal harvesting, settlement, occupation or other unauthorized activities. - 1.6 Forest managers shall demonstrate a long-term commitment to adhere to the FSC Principles and Criteria. - 1.6.1 For large operations, FME shall have a publicly available policy or statement committing the organization to adhere to the FSC certification standards on the forest under assessment. - 1.6.2 FME shall not implement activities that blatantly conflict with the FSC P&C on forest areas outside of the forest area under assessment. - 1.6.3 FME shall disclose information on all forest areas over which the FME has some degree of management responsibility to demonstrate conformance with current FSC policies on partial certification and on excision of areas from the scope of certification.
+- 1.6 Forest managers shall demonstrate a long-term commitment to adhere to the FSC Principles and Criteria. - 1.6.1 For large operations, FME shall have a publicly available policy or statement committing the organization to adhere to the FSC certification standards on the forest under assessment. - 1.6.2 FME shall not undertake activities that blatantly conflict with the FSC P&C on forest areas outside of the forest area under the certification scope. - 1.6.3 FME shall disclose information on all forest areas over which the FME has some degree of management responsibility to demonstrate compliance with current FSC policies on partial certification and on excision of areas from the scope of certification.